ATS Optimization

 4

-Fix Your Professional Summary
+Rewrite Your Professional Summary With Target Keywords

 Your professional summary is parsed early and weighted heavily.
 If it uses vague language ("results-driven professional") instead of specific keywords ("Senior Data Engineer with 6 years of experience in Spark, Kafka, and AWS"), you're wasting prime ATS real estate.